radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ## Database Timestamp

 For Oracle, SQL Server, MySQL, MariaDB, and Salesforce backends (using the RadiantOne JDBC driver), a timestamp-based change detection mechanism is available.
 To leverage this mechanism, your database table must have a column that contains a timestamp/date value associated with updates.
 For Salesforce, this column is `LastModifiedDate`.
-The column used in the timestamp connector must be indexed for performance.
+The column used in the timestamp change detection mechanism must be indexed for performance.

 >[!warning]
 >This event listener type does not detect delete operations.
 If you have a need to detect and propagate delete operations from the database, you should choose a different change detection mechanism.
 However, for Salesforce backends, delete operations can be detected because a delete operation is detected when the `isActive` attribute is set to `false`.